Cockroach Prevention Tips Every Business Should Know

 If you spot a cockroach in your facility, don’t turn a blind eye.
 Cockroaches are hide-and-seek champions (spending 75 percent of their life in hiding*), so the one you see is a likely indication of many more nearby that you don’t see.
 Prolific breeders, a female roach can hatch more than 300,000 roaches in just one year**—that’s a sizable threat hiding inside your business.
 (To improve your odds against cockroaches, download our free guide, Cockroach Chronicles: Your Guide to the World’s Most Resilient Pest.)

-Cockroaches will always be attracted to your facility because it offers the three things they need to survive: food, water and shelter.
-But there are a few preventive measures you can take to close the gaps:
+Cockroaches are drawn to your facility because it offers the three things they need to survive: food, water, and shelter.
+Here’s how to make your business less inviting.

-• Apply door sweeps or weather stripping to all exterior doors.
+Apply door sweeps or weather stripping to all exterior doors and ensure all vents and screens are tightly sealed and in good repair.

 The presence of clutter, food and trash may increase the odds of a cockroach infestation, so follow a stringent sanitation plan:

-• Sweep and mop regularly under machines and appliances, or around furniture.
+• Deep Clean Regularly: Sweep and mop regularly under machines and appliances, or around furniture.

 Once inside, cockroaches can hide in various areas of your facility, especially ones that are hard to reach or see.
 Monitor the “hot spots” of your facility that offer the most hiding spots for roaches:

-• Identify less trafficked areas that provide cockroach havens like utility rooms, basements and supply closets.
+• Check Hot Spots: Regularly inspect less-trafficked areas that provide cockroach havens like utility rooms, basements and supply closets.

-• Identify the root causes of the cockroach infestation and establish an ongoing, customized treatment plan with your pest management provider.
+• Work with a Professional: Identify the root causes of the cockroach infestation and establish an ongoing, customized treatment plan with an exterminator.

 Want to know more about how to craft the perfect cockroach approach?
 Download our free guide, Cockroach Chronicles: Your Guide to the World’s Most Resilient Pest.